 Cloud sync troubleshooting

-Cloud sync touches many different things and has many different dependencies.
-This broad scope can give rise to various problems.
+Cloud sync has many different dependencies and interactions, which can give rise to various problems.
 This article helps you troubleshoot these problems.
 It introduces the typical areas for you to focus on, how to gather additional information, and the various techniques you can use to track down problems.

 - Is it installed?